Honoring a Loved One While Supporting Vital Services

 At MJHS, we have many programs and services that rely on ongoing support.
 Some of these include Creative Arts Therapy, Caregiver Support, Dementia Care and Pastoral Care, to name a few.

 If you want to start a memorial, begin by choosing one of our services that speaks to you and that you feel close to your heart.
 After you have chosen an area of care to focus on, invite others to join you in honoring your loved one with a gift in their name.
-Some families choose to do this year on their loved one’s birthday or anniversary of their passing.
+Some families choose to do this yearly on their loved one’s birthday or the anniversary of their passing.
 The cadence is up to you, but whatever funds you raise will be restricted to the program you’ve chosen.

 We are with you every step of the way.

 Our Foundation will support you every step of the way- from creating letters and emails to drafting the message for your peers.

 If you are interested in memorializing your loved one with a named fund, please contact the MJHS Foundation.

 Browse Our Memorial Funds

 To celebrate what would have been our son Louie’s birthday, we established The Louis Arturo Rago Memorial Fund to ensure that all families with terminally ill children can receive the specialized, compassionate care that made such a difference for them.

 As Jason’s health continued to decline, his family hired full-time home health aides to help care for him at home.
 Knowing that many families struggle to provide this extra care for their loved ones, they established The Jason Steadman Memorial Fund to commemorate the anniversary of his passing and raise funds to help families receive additional home health aide support.